vuejs/v2.vuejs.org/source/guide/syntax.md

 <a @click="doSomething"></a>
 ```

 They may look a bit different from "valid" HTML, but all Vue.js supported browsers can parse it correctly, and they do not appear in the final rendered markup.
-The shorthand syntax is totally optional, but you will likely apprecaite it when you learn more about its usage later.
+The shorthand syntax is totally optional, but you will likely appreciate it when you learn more about its usage later.